 - Consuming Potassium and Vitamin D: Potassium and vitamin D supplements can help reduce the incidence of LPR because of their role in the contraction of smooth muscles and the production of gastric acid-producing gastrin hormone (16), (17).

-- Low Residue: If gastroparesis is the reason for LPR, then a diet consists of low fiber can help solve the issue.
+- Low Residue: If gastroparesis is the reason for LPR, then a diet consisting of low fiber can help solve the issue.

 - H2 Blockers: H2 stands for histamines, a chemical that signals the stomach to produce acid.
-H2 blockers are medications doing the opposite, resulting in the reduction of the acid content of the refluxed material (19).
+H2 blockers are medications doing the opposite, reducing the acid content of the refluxed material (19).

 - Gaviscon Advance: Gaviscone advance is a form of alginate that forms a raft over the stomach contents so that if anything spills back into your esophagus or throat, it is less damaging (20).

 - Ziverel: Ziverel can coat the esophagus with a soothing coat and can also help repair its lining.
 However, it is still undergoing evaluation to confirm its efficiency in LPR (21).

 - Prokinetics agents: These medications increase gastric motility.
 It stimulates the forward movement of the GI tract and increases the pressure of the LOS.
 However, they aren’t used very often in long term because of their adverse effects.